risawitama/verbose-potato/README.md

-## I boiled a funny bone last night and had a laughing stock
+## What kind of dog lives in a particle accelerator?
+A Fermilabrador Retriever.